space space space

 As much as AA puts an emphasis on overcoming an addiction through the 12 Steps, a different and all-encompassing “step” is more important: the process of purging disordered desire.
 That is, for true healing, we must do more than suppress disordered behavior through “functional sobriety”—we must purge the desire that underlies the disordered behavior.
 Essentially, our entire attitude to the disordered behavior must change—and this is true in regard to any sinful behavior, not just in regard to alcoholism.

 For example, to be free of alcoholism, the attitude of thinking of alcohol as a means to avoid responsibility must be purged.
 To be free of an eating disorder, the attitude of thinking of food as a means of comforting oneself when under emotional strain must be purged.
 To be free of sexual sins, the attitude of thinking of sexuality merely as a physical pleasure must be purged.
 In short, even though we stop committing a particular sin, we are not spiritually free of that sin until we purge from ourselves the desire to commit that sin.
-We can’t “get over” a sin just by not doing it because we have to go down “underneath it”—that is, deep inside ourselves—to see the dark desire to sin that lurks in the depths of our unconscious.
+We can’t “get over” a sin just by forcing ourselves to not commit the sin because we have to go down “underneath” the sin—that is, to go down deep inside ourselves to see the dark desire to sin that lurks in the depths of our unconscious.

 In Canto I of Book I (Hell) of Dante’s Divine Comedy, Dante finds himself lost in a dark woods (symbolizing the spiritual blindness of a heart hardened by sin).
 He tries to escape by climbing up a beautiful mountain, but he is driven back to the woods by three animals, a leopard (symbolizing lust), a lion (symbolizing violence) and a wolf (symbolizing malice).
 Back in the woods he meets the shade of Virgil, an ancient Roman poet, who proposes to guide Dante down through Hell to get to Purgatory and ultimately Paradise.